1

 The man’s forward-facing face.

-A smile that gave off a sense of malice.
+A smile that exuded malice.

 11